letmeentertainyou/NPC-Generator/README.txt

 This link has almost the exact same table for all three attributes.
 I liked their hair table enough to use it and I recommend you copy that table yourself.
 I did need more creative/expressive colors for eyes and skin-tones and so I have provided the full tables that I wrote after doing a fair amount of research.
-Feel free to use the provided eyes/skin-tones tables for any MIT license compatible purposes.
+Feel free to use the provided eyes/skin-tones tables for any OGL/CC compatible purposes.

 https://www.dandwiki.com/wiki/Random_Hair_and_Eye_Color_(DnD_Other)